Bas77/Bas77/README.md

-# Hi, I'm Sebastian 👋
+# Hello!
+I'm Sebastian 👋
 Welcome to my GitHub!
 I'm a Computer Science student passionate about AI and ACG culture.